Lauren Chief Elk: Save Wiyabi Project

 She co-founded the Save Wiyabi Project in August 2011 with Jessa Rae, which focuses on serving Native American women who have experienced sexual violence and creating solutions in urban and rural environments.
 The project was created as a social media campaign to assist in the Violence Against Women Act reauthorization with full tribal provisions.

 In an interview with As Us Journal, she said that she is motivated by the progress she has seen in Indian Country on VAWA, especially the people from Indian Country in Montana who have been moved to share their stories and experiences with sexual violence and healing.

 With this project they started a "All Nations Rising" VDay movement to highlight indigenous women within the One Billion Rising events.

 #GiveYourMoneyToWomen

 Chief Elk co-founded the Twitter hashtag #GiveYourMoneyToWomen, which encourages men on Twitter to directly give money to women as a way of balancing gender-based income inequality.

+The campaign brought together an on-line community and started a dialog about gender- and race-based unpaid labour.
 Jennifer Schaffer explains, "Women were banding together to demand payment for all the emotional work we do that goes completely unpaid—the exhausting work of being a tolerant, gentle, nurturing, listening woman in our relationships with men, at all times.
 Women put up with a lot of bullshit, and we have a science-backed term for it: emotional labor.
 And as with any kind of labor, women are now ready and eager to get paid."